-After the War Eddie Loynds started at the bottom as a pan man, boiling candy at Blackpool sweet factory Waller and Hartley.
+After the war Eddie Loynds started at the bottom as a pan man, boiling candy at Blackpool sweet factory Waller and Hartley.

-The Ashton Candy Company manufactured the biggest bar of candy rock in the world, beating all world records that led it to being published in the Guinness Book of Records.
-The bar weighed 3 cwts (which today is approximately 153 kilogrammes), 7ft long and 15 inches in diameter.
-It was auctioned off by H.R.H The Duke Of Edinburgh in London for the Variety Club, a children’s charity and raised over £100,000!
+Ashton Candy manufactured the biggest bar of rock in the world, leading to it to being published in the Guinness Book of Records.
+The bar weighed approximately 153kgs, measured 7ft long and was 15 inches in diameter.
+It was auctioned off by the Duke Of Edinburgh in London for the Variety Club Charity and raised over £100,000!

-It was also at this time Doug broke his father’s record and replaced the former Ashton Candy Company in the “Guinness Book of Records”.
-This time it was a 9ft 2inches candy monster, weighing in at 5 cwt (approximately 255 kilogrammes) with a 19 inch diameter!
-Unfortunately, this record has now been beaten elsewhere, but it was Loynds who got there first!
+It was also at this time Doug broke his father’s record and replaced the former Ashton Candy Company in the Guinness Book of Records.
+This time it was a 9' 2? candy monster, weighing in at approximately 255kgs with a 19? diameter!
+Unfortunately, this record has now been beaten, but it was Loynds who got there first!

-John helped take the company from manufacturing 5000kg of candies per week to 40,000 Kg per week in just over 8 months.
+John helped take the company from manufacturing 5,000kg of candies per week to 40,000kg per week in just over 8 months.
 Vimto later decided to concentrate more on their soft drinks side of manufacturing and closed the confectionery unit down.
 John was to become redundant so he bought most of the Vimto machinery and rented premises in Blackpool.

 Not forgetting family tradition, another Loynds joined the family business.
 Richard Loynds was made Director, and with this young blood came new ideas.
-Richard developed the on-line sales side of the business and the company expanded considerably due to the speciality of this niche market.
+Richard developed the online sales side of the business.
+This was named Loypack Ltd, then later became Yolli Ltd (which works hand-in-hand with Loynds) and the company expanded considerably due to the speciality of this niche market.